ActronikaSAS/dev.actronika.com/index.md

 - A User Manual of the evaluation kit explaining how to get started with it.

-- 3D Models of the different modules provided in the kit, to print them by yourself and start with a base to design your own modules.
+- 3D Models of the different modules provided in the kit.

+- Technical Documentation about Tactronik.

+#### Thank you for choosing Actronika.

+### Would you like to [know more](http://www.actronika.com) ?